intel/fastuidraw/README.md

     the release flags.
 If you are building for debug use the debug libraries and the debug flags.
 One can get the flag values by using either pkg-config or the script fastuidraw-config.
-  - All demos when given -help as command line display all options
-  - The demos require that the libraries are in the library path

 Successfully builds under
 =========================